-Light heads provide formal features, so that the non-compositional meaning is encoded as a predicate denoting situations where x emails y or where x is an email.
+Light heads provide formal features.
+It is after this step that the non-compositional content carried by a root is lexicalized as a predicate representing, say, a relation where x emails y or an object x which is an email.

-This idea is potentially attractive for the present discussion: it allows to derive semantically simple terms from syntactic structures.
+The fact that this approach allows to derive semantically simple terms from syntactic structures makes it potentially attractive for the present discussion.
 Nevertheless, there are at least three problems in adopting this machinery to the discussed material.
 First, Marantz (2007) assumes that that kind of lexicalization is limited to the first merger of category-determining head.
 However, what we need is a machinery which yields morphosyntactically complete structures and then turns them into atoms.
 Second, light heads as in (22) mark points of lexicalization.
 While VIs fit with such mechanisms (cf. Marantz 1996), QEs do not, primarily because their meaning is not determined by encyclopaedia.
-Third, an operation turning syntactic structure into atoms should account for two different types of DTs, neither of which shares the properties of the surrounding context.
+Third, an operation turning syntactic structures into atoms should account for two different types of DTs, neither of which shares the properties of the surrounding context.
 On top of that, there is a fourth obstacle, namely the lack of formal account of operations exemplified in (22).
 Standardly, it is assumed that, in the context of light heads, roots undergo some sort of translation as in (23):

-(23) a. $$\sqrt{\text{full}} = \begin{cases} \lambda y.\lambda z.full(y,z) \\ \lambda e.full(e) \end{cases}$$ (Roßdeutscher 2014, irrelevant details omitted) b. $\sqrt{\text{John}} \xrightarrow{\text{translation}} \lambda e.John'(e)$ (Kelly 2013)
+$$(23) \quad \text{a. } \sqrt{\text{full}} = \left\{ \begin{array}{c} \lambda y.\lambda z.full(y,z) \\ \lambda e.full(e) \end{array} \right. \text{ (Roßdeutscher 2014, irrelevant details omitted)}$$

+$$\text{b. } \sqrt{\text{John}} \xrightarrow{translation} \lambda e.John'(e) \text{ (Kelly 2013)}$$

-However, neither of the two accounts provides a formal interpretation of light heads; thus the mechanism allowing to compute that kind of derivation remains unclear.
+However, neither of the two accounts provides a formal interpretation of light heads; thus the mechanism allowing to compute that kind of derivation remains undefined and thus unclear.
 And this is the right starting point for the discussion to follow.
 I am going to argue that a plausible result can be achieved under the proper type-theoretic account of Transfer.
 In subsection 3.1 I show how Transfer can be formalized within the framework of Type Theory with Records (TTR) proposed by Cooper (2005) et. seq.
 In subsection 3.2 I argue that this framework is in a position to account for category-determining light heads.